nebulastream/nebulastream/nes-sources/src/ClassHierarchy.md

         }
     }
 ```
-TODO (G3): FileSource/TCPSource should implement a common 'SourceInterface' to reside in the same registry
+(G3): FileSource/TCPSource should implement a common 'SourceInterface' to reside in the same registry
 ---
 # Version 2
 ```mermaid